tomberget/github-actions-workshop/tasks/012-dependabot.md

 Dependabot takes the burden of manual dependency management off your shoulders, letting you focus on building features while staying secure and up-to-date.

+Next, let's take a look at a more advanced scenario for Dependabot: [Lesson 13: Advanced Dependabot Automation Challenge](./013-dependabot-automation.md)

 > [!NOTE]
 > **Free Account Users**: Remember that full Dependabot version updates work best with public repositories.
 If you followed the workshop setup guide and made your repository public, you'll have access to all Dependabot features!